ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 Please note:

+- This benefit can only be used once in a 12-month period.
 - All of your benefits will remain active during your leave.
 - Provided you return to work within 12 weeks of when your leave started, you’ll have your same or similar position with equal pay and seniority when you return.